nunchuk-io/resources/content/wallet-recovery/collab-wallet/_index.en.md

 * The **wallet configuration file**
 * A way of **exchanging files out-of-band**, such as email, messaging apps or SD cards

-**The number of seed phrases you will need is equal to the number of signatures required to unlock the wallet.** For example: for a 3-of-5 multisig wallet, you will need 3 seed phrases.
+**The number of seed phrases you will need is equal to the number of signatures required to spend from the wallet.** For example: for a 3-of-5 multisig wallet, you will need 3 seed phrases.

 {{< notice info >}}
   Seed phrases are backups for your keys.
 They are defined in [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).